2014 Cinemalaya

 The 10th Cinemalaya Independent Film Festival, also billed as Cinemalaya X was held from August 1–10 of 2014 in Metro Manila, Philippines.
 The achievements of Cinemalaya over the past ten years are summed up in the festival's theme: A Decade of Connecting Dimensions.
 The theme highlights Cinemalaya as a flourishing network of individuals, groups and institutions with a common goal of developing and promoting Filipino independent filmmaking.

+Previously held annually in July, the Cinemalaya moved its scheduling to August to avoid competition from "big Hollywood films".

 The festival was opened by Jose Antonio Vargas' Documented, a documentary film that chronicles his life living in America and his struggles as an undocumented immigrant.
 While the closing film was A Thief, a Kid and a Killer, a crime-drama film directed by American director Nathan Adolfson, starring Epi Quizon and Felix Roco.

 At the awards ceremony held at the Cultural Center of the Philippines Tanghalang Nicanor Abelardo on August 10; both Bwaya and Kasal won four awards each.
 Their awards included Best Film and Best Cinematography in their respective categories.